The type of vehicle you own in Montana can make a big difference in how much you pay for car insurance.

 Ranked: The cheapest cars to insure in Montana

-Below is a list of the cheapest vehicles to insure in Montana and their average six-month full coverage premiums.
+Below, you’ll find a breakdown of the cheapest cars to insure in Montana and their average six-month full coverage insurance premiums.

 Car make-model | Average six-month premium |